rdpstaff/Xander_assembler/README.md

 We have been using Xander to assemble contigs for both phylogenetic marker gene and functional marker genes from soil metegenomic data ranging from 5 GB to 350 GB.
 We compared our method to a recently published bulk metagenome assembly method and a recently published gene-targeted assembler and found our method produced more, longer and higher-quality gene sequences.
 Xander can detect low-abundance genes and low-abundance organisms.
 HMMs can be tailored to the targeted genes, allowing flexibility to improve annotation over generic annotation pipelines.

 Trivia:: The name Xander comes from Alexander the Great, who cut the Gordian knot.
+Children and lunatics cut the Gordian knot, which the poet spends his life patiently trying to untie.
+	- Jean Cocteau

 ### Required tools